ntsd/websocket-benchmark/README.md

 ## Contribution

-### Start Server
+### Starting the Server

-using Docker Compose
+You can use Docker Compose:

 ```sh
 docker compose up fasthttp-websocket
 ```

-replace `fasthttp-websocket` with other framework
+Replace `fasthttp-websocket` with another framework.

-list of docker-compose server can check in `docker-compose.yaml` file
+You can check the list of servers in the `docker-compose.yaml` file.

-for `bun-websocket` is seperate test methods because bun don't support multiple websocket paths, so you need to run one by one.
+for `bun-websocket`, the test methods are separate because Bun does not support multiple websocket paths, so you need to run each one individually.

 ### K6 benchmark

-you need to [Install K6](https://k6.io/docs/get-started/installation/) on your local
+[Install K6](https://k6.io/docs/get-started/installation/) on your local and then run

 ```sh
 npm run benchmark:all
 ```

-replace `all` with specific test method
+replace `all` with a specific test method.

-test methods list:
+The test methods list (or can be found in `package.json`):

 - `all`
 - `connection`